Genetic Testing For Duchenne Muscular Dystrophy

 Negative Result

 A negative result indicates that no DMD gene mutation was identified by the testing methods used.
-However, a negative result does not always rule out DMD.
-In some cases, the mutation may be located in a region of the DMD gene that was not analyzed, or the mutation may be a rare type that is not easily detected.
+That's why in some cases, the mutation may be located in a region of the DMD gene that was not analyzed, or the mutation may be a rare type that is not easily detected.
+Still, a negative result does not always rule out DMD.
 If the clinical suspicion of DMD remains high despite a negative genetic test result, further testing, such as muscle biopsy or whole exome sequencing, may be considered.

 Variant of Uncertain Significance (VUS)